Our History

 1960s

-In the 1960s, the agribusiness sector and SEMs were given access to financing lines from the BNDE.
+In the 1960s, the agribusiness sector and SMEs were given access to financing lines from the BNDE.
 Moreover, the Bank decentralized its activities and started to operate in partnership with a network of financial institutions throughout Brazil.

 In 1966, the Special Agency for Industrial Financing was created incorporating and adopting the acronym of the Financing Fund for Acquisition of Industrial Machinery and Equipment (FINAME), created in 1964.